johnjansen/sidekiq-workflow/README.md

   end
 end

-workflow = Sidekiq::Workflow::Workflow.new(
+workflow = Sidekiq::Sideline::Workflow.new(
-  Sidekiq::Workflow::Chain.new(
+  Sidekiq::Sideline::Chain.new(
-    Sidekiq::Workflow::Job.new(Task1),
+    Sidekiq::Sideline::Job.new(Task1),
-    Sidekiq::Workflow::Group.new(
+    Sidekiq::Sideline::Group.new(
-      Sidekiq::Workflow::Job.new(Task2),
+      Sidekiq::Sideline::Job.new(Task2),
-      Sidekiq::Workflow::Job.new(Task3)
+      Sidekiq::Sideline::Job.new(Task3)
     ),
-    Sidekiq::Workflow::Job.new(Task4)
+    Sidekiq::Sideline::Job.new(Task4)
   )
 )